-The decomposition of the estimated population trajectory into the smooth and year-effect components is a unique feature of the GAMYE.
+The decomposition of the estimated population trajectory into the smooth and year-effect components is a unique feature of the GAMYE and particularly useful for conservation applications.
 It allows the user to estimate and visualize separate trends and trajectories that include or exclude the annual fluctuations (Knape 2016).
 This allows the estimates to suit a range of conservation and management applications that rely on visualizing and estimating multiple aspects of population change.
 For example, the smoothed population trajectories capture the medium- and long-term changes in populations that are most relevant to broad-scale, multi-species assessments like the “State of the Birds” reports (NABCI-Canada 2019) where the annual fluctuations of a given species are effectively noise against the signal of community level change over the past 50 years (e.g., Rosenberg et al. 2019).
 Similarly, estimates of population trends (interval-specific, rates of annual change) derived from the smooth component are responsive to medium-term changes and so can be used to identify change points in trends such as the recovery of Species at Risk (Environment Climate Change Canada 2016).

-However, trend estimates derived this way are also much less likely to fluctuate up and down from year to year.
-Population declines beyond a particular threshold rate (e.g., > 30% decline over three generations) can trigger large investments of resources related to policy and conservation actions in both the IUCN red-listing and Canada’s COSEWIC species at risk assessments (IUCN 2019).
+Trends derived from the smooth component of the GAMYE are also much less likely to fluctuate from year to year and therefore more reliable for use in species at risk status assessments.
+In many status assessments, such as those by IUCN and COSEWIC, population declines beyond a particular threshold rate (e.g.,) can trigger large investments of resources related to policy and conservation actions.
+For example, in both the IUCN red-listing and Canada’s COSEWIC species at risk assessments (IUCN 2019) estimated declines greater than 30% over three generations is one criteria that results in a “Threatened” designation.
 If the estimated rate of population decline is strongly dependent on the particular year in which a species is assessed, there is an increased risk of inaccurate assessments, leading to failures to protect species, or inefficient investments of conservation resources.
 Of course, the full assessments of species’ status are sophisticated processes that consider far more than just a single trend estimate.
 However, the example in Fig. 6 raises the question of whether Wood Thrush would have been assessed as Threatened in Canada if the relevant trend had not been estimated in 2011 (COSEWIC 2012).

-In some conservation or scientific uses of the BBS estimates, the annual fluctuations are a vital component, and so the trajectory that includes both components from the GAMYE is most useful.
-This comprehensive estimate of a species’ population trajectory is likely the best approach for the official presentation of trajectories.
+In some conservation or scientific uses of the BBS estimates, the annual fluctuations may be an important component of the trajectory (e.g., winter-related mortality of Carolina Wrens), and so the full trajectory that includes both components from the GAMYE is most useful.
+This comprehensive estimate of a species’ population trajectory is likely the best approach for the official presentation of a time series.
 At a glance, managers, conservation professionals, and researchers can glean information about fluctuations that might relate to annual covariates such as precipitation, wintering ground conditions, or cone-crop cycles.
 The GAMYE structure allows an agency like the CWS to provide estimates in multiple versions (e.g., full trajectories, smoothed trajectories, trends), drawn from a coherent model, to suit a wide range of conservation applications, and to produce them in an efficient way.
 For example, there are situations where the ability for a user to access a ready-made separation of the yearly fluctuations from the underlying smooth could be helpful in the initial formulation of an ecological hypothesis.
 In addition, for custom analyses (Edwards and Smith 2020) a researcher can modify the basic GAMYE model to include annual covariates on the yearly fluctuations (e.g., spruce cone cycles) and other covariates on the smooth component (e.g., climate cycles).

 Predictive accuracy.